Massive fire engulfs beloved Notre Dame Cathedral in Paris

 French historian Camille Pascal told BFM broadcast channel the blaze marked “the destruction of invaluable heritage.”

-“It’s been 800 years that the Cathedral watches over Paris”, Pascal said.
+“It’s been 800 years that the Cathedral watches over Paris,” Pascal said.
 “Happy and unfortunate events for centuries have been marked by the bells of Notre Dame.”

 He added: “We can be only horrified by what we see.”